Known issues

 Custom images in a private catalog known issue

 from this draft version.
-Draft versions might appear on the Virtual server instance creation page in the console or in the output of the CLI command ibmcloud is catalog-image-offering.
+Draft versions might appear on the virtual server instance creation page in the console or in the output of the CLI command ibmcloud is catalog-image-offering.

 Instance known issues and limitations